海角精品黑料

 Saturn is low in the southwestern sky at dusk.
 A small telescope will show that Saturn鈥檚 rings are currently almost edge on 鈥 quite the sight.

-Uranus can be spotted with binoculars using this online star chart to locate it.
+Uranus can be spotted with binoculars using to locate it.
 In small telescopes, you can detect the color of the planet but not much else.

 Neptune needs a telescope to be viewed and it is worth seeing its deep blue color.